Assistant Professor of Anthropology

 ARTICLES (partial list)

 2014.
 Margaret M. Bruchac.
 Indigenous Knowledge and Traditional Knowledge.
-Chapter 10 in Encyclopedia of Global Archaeology.
-Claire Smith, ed.
+In Encyclopedia of Global Archaeology, Claire Smith, ed., chapter 10, pp. 3814-3824.
 New York, NY: Springer Science and Business Media.

 2014.
 Margaret M. Bruchac.
 Decolonization in Archaeological Theory.
-Chapter 258 in Encyclopedia of Global Archaeology.
-Claire Smith, ed.
+In Encyclopedia of Global Archaeology, Claire Smith, ed., chapter 258, pp. 2069-2077.
 New York, NY: Springer Science and Business Media.

 2011.
 Margaret M. Bruchac.
 Revisiting Pocumtuck History in Deerfield: George Sheldon’s Vanishing Indian Act.
 Historical Journal of Massachusetts 39(1/2) (June 2011):30-77.
 75th Commemorative Issue.